krists/system_settings/README.md

 * `RAILS_VERSION`
 * `SQLITE3_VERSION`

-As System Settings gem is being developed to be compatible with multiple [rails](https://github.com/rails/rails), you need to set `RAILS_VERSION` and `SQLITE3_VERSION` environment variables when running `bundle install` or any `./bin/rails` command.
+As System Settings gem is being developed to be compatible with multiple [Rails](https://github.com/rails/rails) versions, you need to set `RAILS_VERSION` and `SQLITE3_VERSION` environment variables when running `bundle install` or any `./bin/rails` command.
 It is recommended to set these up using [direnv](https://direnv.net/) and `.envrc` file.